56 Different Types of Ants in Louisiana

 Labidus coecus ants, also known as predatory ants, are some of the most dangerous types of ants in Louisiana.

-These types of ants in Louisiana are aggressive and will attack other insects, animals, and even humans if they invade their territory.
+These ants in Louisiana are aggressive and will attack other insects, animals, and even humans if they invade their territory.

-They will eat any living thing that is unlucky enough to cross their path.
-The best way to get rid of these types of ants in Louisiana is with a pressure washer or insecticide sprayer.
+They will eat anything unlucky enough to cross their path.
+The best way to eliminate these types of ants in Louisiana is with a pressure washer or insecticide sprayer.

 19. Ponerine Ant

-Hypoponera opacior also known as Ponerine Ant is a small, reddish-brown ponerine ant.
+Hypoponera opacior, or Ponerine Ant, is a small, reddish-brown ponerine ant.

-These types of ants in Louisiana are often found nesting under rocks, logs, and other debris.
+These ants in Louisiana are often found nesting under rocks, logs, and other debris.

 They are also known to nest within or near the nests of other ants, such as Monomorium minimum and Pheidole sp.